paulbarbu/blog/content/post/360-feedback.md

 The "harsher" feedback ranges from (paraphrasing a bit):
 * _"the wheel is turning, now you're on top, you might hit bottom next"_ - I can't do anything about this... not actionable, somewhat aggressive.
-My manager actually warned me that under the anonymity protection accountability might go out the window 😊
+My manager actually warned me that, under the anonymity protection, accountability might go out the window 😊
 * to: _"hey you're too strict, please let us work in our own rhythm"_, and _"please rely more on your instincts, not on process"_ - which I can act upon and I appreciate.